8 Tips to Help You Separate Business and Personal Finance

 8. Borrow Strategically, When Needed

 Determine the purpose of the loan.
 It could be for startup costs, for example, or to purchase equipment or inventory.
 Calculate how much money is needed.
 Don’t underestimate what’s required.
 A realistic estimate can help to reduce stress and prevent the need for additional loans.
 Consider what you might be eligible to receive.
 Lenders assess risk before approving loans, often by reviewing business credit scores, cash flow, and other factors.
-Choose the type of loan that’s right for your business.
+Choose the type of loan that’s right for you.
 Each type has pros and cons, including getting a $40,000 personal loan that may help you cover startup expenses.
 During that process, also compare types of lenders.
-For example, it can be easier to qualify with an online lender—but be sure to explore your options before deciding.
+For example, it can be easier to qualify with online private lenders — but be sure to explore your options before deciding.
 Gather the documents needed to apply.
 This will likely include business and personal financial statements and tax returns, business legal documents, and personal ID, among others.

 About the Author